Szczecin: Name and etymology

 Other medieval names for the town are Burstaborg (in the Knytlinga saga) and Burstenburgh (in the Annals of Waldemar).
-These names, which literally mean "brush burgh", are likely derived from the translation of the city's Slavic name (assuming derivation No. 2 for that).
+These names, which literally mean 'brush burgh', are likely derived from the translation of the city's Slavic name (assuming the second derivation mentioned above).

+The Latin name of the city is Sedinum or Stetinum.

 History

 Middle Ages

-The recorded history of Szczecin began in the eighth century, as Vikings and West Slavs settled Pomerania.
+The recorded history of Szczecin began in the eighth century, when Vikings and West Slavs settled in Pomerania.
 The West Slavs, or Lechites, erected a new stronghold on the site of the modern castle.

 Since the 9th century, the stronghold was fortified and expanded toward the Oder bank.
 Mieszko I of Poland took control of Pomerania during the Early Middle Ages and the region became part of Poland in the 10th century.
-However, already Mieszko II Lambert (1025 ~ 1034) effectively lost control over the area and had to accept German suzerainty over the area of the Oder lagoon.
+However, Mieszko II Lambert (1025–1034) effectively lost control over the area and had to accept German suzerainty over the area of the Oder lagoon.
 Subsequent Polish rulers, the Holy Roman Empire, and the Liutician federation all aimed to control the territory.

-After the decline of the neighbouring regional centre Wolin in the 12th century, the city became one of the more important and powerful seaports of the Baltic Sea.
+After the decline of the neighbouring regional centre Wolin in the 12th century, the city became an important and powerful seaport of the Baltic Sea.

-In a campaign in the winter of 1121–1122, Bolesław III Wrymouth, the Duke of Poland, gained control of the region, including the city of Szczecin and its stronghold.
+In a campaign in the winter of 1121–1122, Bolesław III Wrymouth, Duke of Poland, gained control of the region, including the city of Szczecin and its stronghold.
 The Polish ruler initiated Christianization, entrusting this task to Otto of Bamberg, and the inhabitants were Christianised by two missions of Otto in 1124 and 1128.
-At this time, the first Christian church of Ss Peter and Paul was erected.
+At this time, the first Christian church of Saints Peter and Paul was erected.
 The Poles' minted coins were commonly used in trade in this period.
 The population of the city at that time is estimated to be at around 5,000–9,000 people.

 Polish rule ended with Boleslaw's death in 1138.
 During the Wendish Crusade in 1147, a contingent led by the German margrave Albert the Bear, an enemy of Slavic presence in the region, papal legate, bishop Anselm of Havelberg and Konrad of Meissen besieged the town.
 There, a Polish contingent supplied by Mieszko III the Old joined the crusaders.
 However, the citizens had placed crosses around the fortifications, indicating they already had been Christianised.
 Duke Ratibor I of Pomerania, negotiated the disbanding of the crusading forces.